-31 Dealing with the enforcement agency
+30 Dealing with the enforcement agency

-What are the practical steps in dealing with the enforcement agency?
+What are the practical steps for an immunity applicant or subsequent cooperating party in dealing with the enforcement agency?

-Since active cooperation is required from the applicant cartel member in order to maintain the leniency or immunity granted by the Board, extra effort should be spent to keep the Board informed to the maximum possible extent regarding the cartel that is subject to investigation.
+Since active cooperation is required from all applicant cartel members in order to maintain the leniency or immunity granted by the Board, extra effort should be spent to keep the Board informed to the maximum possible extent regarding the cartel that is subject to investigation.